 It is important to note that most of the MPH courses are writing intensive.
-Program planning, needs assessments, research reports, grant proposals, and Applied Learning Experience projects need to written at a professional level.
-MPH faculty will expect students with weak writing skills to utilize the Writing Center.
+Program planning, needs assessments, research reports, grant proposals, and Applied Learning Experience projects need to be written at a professional level.
+MPH faculty will expect students experiencing more difficulty with writing skills to utilize the Writing Center.
 Some MPH faculty will require a staff member of the Writing Center review and critique papers as part of student assignments.
-Please plan ahead and don't wait until the day the paper is due or you will not be able to fully benefit from the session.
+To fully benefit from the writing tutor session, it is highly recommended to schedule an appointment in advance to when the paper is due.

-Student Health and Counseling Services
+Student Health Services

 The University maintains a Student Health Center staffed by physicians, nurse practitioners, and registered nurses.
 The Health Center staff is available to meet emergency and first-aid needs, and to perform routine treatment of minor illnesses and minor surgical conditions.
+All Student Health Services practitioners have received training to meet the unique needs and situations of the LGBTA community.

-Care provided by Student Health Services includes the following: Acute medical care, including sore throat, cold, flu, and other illnesses Minor surgical care, including suture placement and removal, and abscess care Sexually transmitted infection (STI) and HIV testing, treatment, and referrals Gynecological services, including routine examinations, contraceptives, and pregnancy testing General preventative care, including immunizations and nonathletic general physicals First-aid During the fall and spring semesters, Student Health Services is open Monday - Friday, 8 a.m. - 6 p.m., and Saturday, 10 a.m. - 6 p.m.
-Hours of operation during summer and winter sessions are 8 a.m. - 4 p.m.
+Care provided by Student Health Services includes the following:

+- 1. Acute medical care, including sore throat, cold, flu, and other illnesses - 2.
+Minor surgical care, including suture placement and removal, and abscess care - 3.
+Sexually transmitted infection (STI) and HIV testing, treatment, and referrals - 4.
+Gynecological services, including routine examinations, contraceptives, and pregnancy testing - 5.
+General preventative care, including immunizations and nonathletic general physicals - 6.
+First-aid

+During the fall and spring semesters, Student Health Services has appointments available Monday-Friday, 8am-5:30pm, and Saturday 10am-5:30 pm.
+Appointments are available during summer and winter sessions from 8am-3:30 pm.
 Visits are by appointment, except for emergency situations.
 Any emergencies during the night and on weekends may be treated at the Chester County Hospital Emergency Room.
-All Student Health Services practitioners have received training to meet the unique needs and situations of the LGBTA community.

 Student Health Services is located on the lower level of Commonwealth Hall.
-The Student Health phone number is 610-436-2509.
-Please use the link below for additional information.

-http://catalog.wcupa.edu/graduate/university-services-student-life/health-counseling-services/
+Visit the Student Health Center website or call 610-436-2509 to make an appointment.

+Counseling Services

+The Department of Counseling and Psychological Services (The Counseling Center) is located in 241 Lawrence Center.
+All currently enrolled undergraduate and graduate students may walk in for a brief triage assessment (M-F, between 1-3pm), at which time a determination is made to help the student receive the most appropriate mode of treatment (e.g., individual, group, or a referral off campus).
+The Counseling Center includes licensed psychologists, licensed counselors, consulting psychiatrists, and graduate-level trainees with whom students may discuss their concerns in strict confidence.
+Since the Counseling Center provides services for a wide range of concerns, each student's experience will be tailored to meet their needs.
+Students may wish to focus on their emotions and learn better ways to cope, improve their interpersonal skills, resolve personal conflicts, or clarify their educational or vocational choices.
+The Center compiles counseling resources including those specific to race-related violence and COVID-19 on their resource page.
+For more information, visit the Counseling Center website or call 610-436-2301 to make an appointment.

-The Information Services & Technology Division (IS&T)
+Information Services & Technology Division (IS&T)